AMcEnaney1/OceanSatelliteImages/README.md

 already specified in 'sat.py' you only need change bounding box locations, farm names, start and end time and the number of data points.

-### 3.2 Running
+### 3.4 Running Entire Code

-There are two ways to run the code as of now, with bash script or through the main function in sat.py.
-They are almost identical right now, however arguments will be able to passed to the bash script in the future.
+The primary way to run this code is via bash script, individual functions can be run on their own but may rely on variables created by scripts.

-#### 3.2.1 Bash Script
+#### 3.4.1 Bash Script

 To run the bash script, 'manage.sh' first make sure your bash environment is set up to run conda commands, do this with the following command: (This